pavelFaraday/Wordpress-Backend-Cheatsheet/39-wp_reset_postdata.md

 ## 📌  `wp_reset_postdata()`

-`wp_reset_postdata()` is a WordPress function that plays a key role when dealing with multiple custom queries on a single page or post.
-It’s used to reset the global `$post` object back to the current post in the main query after you’ve run a custom query.
-Let’s dive into the core concepts, purpose, and common use cases.
+**`wp_reset_postdata()` is a WordPress function that plays a key role when dealing with <u>multiple custom queries on a single page or post.</u> It’s used to reset the global `$post` object back to the current post in the main query after you’ve run a custom query.** Let’s dive into the core concepts, purpose, and common use cases.

 ### Purpose of `wp_reset_postdata()`
-The purpose of `wp_reset_postdata()` is to ensure that the global `$post` object (which contains data about the currently displayed post) is restored after a custom query is run.
-This is essential when you use custom queries (like `WP_Query`) to pull in posts from outside the main query, because if you don't reset the global post data, it can lead to conflicts, such as incorrect post titles, content, or other post data appearing in subsequent parts of your template.
+**The purpose of `wp_reset_postdata()` is to ensure that the global `$post` object (which contains data about the currently displayed post) is restored after a custom query is run.
+This is essential when you use custom queries (like `WP_Query`) to pull in posts from outside the main query, because if you don't reset the global post data, it can lead to conflicts, such as incorrect post titles, content, or other post data appearing in subsequent parts of your template.**

 ### Core Concepts
 To understand `wp_reset_postdata()`, you should be familiar with the following core concepts: